Bob Gosse: Los Angeles operations

-Gosse lives in Winston-Salem, North Carolina and collaborating on a new screenplay about a Las Vegas filmmaker during the 1960s.
+Gosse lives in Winston-Salem, North Carolina and developing a new docu-series.
 He spent time working for the 2008 Democratic Party nomination of Barack Obama.

 Gosse directed Tucker Max's film, I Hope They Serve Beer In Hell.

 Personal life

 In the early 1990s, Gosse lived with actress Parker Posey, whom he met when they were both students at SUNY Purchase.

 On October 5, 1997, Gosse married actress Robin Tunney in New York City; they had met while working together on Niagara, Niagara.
 They separated in late 2002, and divorced in 2006 but remain close friends.